elijordan/industrial_iot_schema/channel-signal_io_schema.md

 ### Channel Error Handling
 *Special Considerations for Errors*

-When an error occurs for a signal, the payload will change by adding the protected keyword property `__error` to the JSON root object like so:
+When an error occurs for a channel, the `data_in` payload will change by adding the protected keyword property `__error` to the JSON root object like so:

 ```json
 {